 There was a time in my life when I was disappointed with God.
 I felt as if He had let me down because He didn’t answer my request as I desired.
 It’s not unusual for people in this situation to stop reading their Bibles, stop attending church, and stop praying.
 In some cases, their disappointment turns to anger and even bitterness.

-Part of the reason for confusion in the area of faith is because we want to be in control.
+The first reason for confusion in the area of faith is because we want to be in control.
 We want God to do our bidding.
 We don’t want to submit to His will; we want Him subjected to ours.
 We don’t really want God to function as the Lord of our lives; we would rather have Him operate like a vending machine (we put in a little faith and He sends out whatever we think we need).
 But God doesn’t operate that way.
 To approach the Christian life as if He does is to set ourselves up for disappointment.

 Faith is not an escape hatch from all the trials and tribulations in this life.
 Faith is not a lasso we slip around God’s neck to force our will on Him.
 Faith is not a button we push to prod God into action.
 Rather, it is confidence God will do what He promised.
 That’s what all those men and women in Hebrews 11 were commended for.